jriley15/blog/README.md

-Personal Blog built with Gatsby
+Personal Blog re-built with NextJs